-- □ Is the primary caretaker of such an individual in the above category.
-(Documentation in file) - □ Is engaged in work activities (Verification in file) - □ Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program (Documentation in file) - □ Is enrolled and an active participant in the Family Self Sufficiency (FSS) or Resident Opportunities for Self Sufficiency (ROSS) Programs.
-(Documentation in file) - □ Is a member of a family receiving assistance, benefits, or services under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program, and has not been found by the state or other administering entity to be in noncompliance with such program (Documentation in file) - □ Is a member of a family receiving and compliant with requirements of the Temporary Assistance for Needy Families (TANF) [45 CFR Part 260] - □ Is a member of a family receiving and compliant with requirements of the Supplemental Nutrition Assistance Program (SNAP) [7 CFR Parts 271-273]

-Signature of Family Member
+Fami ly: Adul t family member: adult family member meets the requirements for being extrement for the following reason: 62 years of age or older (Documentation of age in file) empted from the PHA's community service t he or she is unable to comply with the D definition of disability in file) Tenant certification: I am a person with disabilities are service requirement. d am unable to comply with the community Signature of Family Member Date Is the primary caretaker of such an individual in the above category.
+(Documentation in file) Is engaged in work activities (Verification in file) Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program ( Documentation in file ) Is enrolled and an active participant in the Family Self Sufficiency (FSS) or Resident Opportunities for Self Sufficiency (ROSS) Programs. ( Documentation in file ) Is a member of a family receiving assistance, benefits, or services under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program, and has not been found by the state or other administering entity to be in noncompliance with such program ( Documentation in file ) Is a member of a family receiving and compliant with requirements of the Temporary Assistance for Needy Families (TANF) [45 CFR Part 260] a member of a family receiving and compliant with requirements of the Supplemental Nutrition ssistance Program (SNAP) [7 CFR Parts 271-273] Signature of Family Member Date Signature of PHA Official Date

-Date

-Signature of PHA Official

-Date

-EXHIBIT 11-4: CSSR WORK-OUT AGREEMENT

-Date: \\\\\

-Noncompliant Adult:

-Adult family member: \\\\\
+Date: \\\\\\\ Noncompliant Adult: \\\\\\ Adult family member: \\\\\\

-Community Service & Self-Sufficiency Requirement (CSSR):

-Under Section 12 of the U.S. Housing Act, the \\\\\\ (insert name of PHA) is required to enforce the community service and self-sufficiency requirement (CSSR).
-Under the CSSR, each nonexempt adult family member residing in public housing must perform 8 hours per month of community service or self sufficiency activities.
+Community Service & Self-Sufficiency Requirement (CSSR): Under Section 12 of the U.S. Housing Act, the \\\\\\ (insert name of PHA) is required to enforce the community service and self-sufficiency requirement (CSSR).
+Under the CSSR, each nonexempt adult family member residing in public housing must perform 8 hours per month of community service or self sufficiency

-Noncompliance: \\\\\\ (insert name of PHA) has found that the nonexempt individual named above is in noncompliance with the CSSR.
+Noncompliance: \\\\\ (insert name of PHA) has found that the nonexempt individual named above is in noncompliance with the CSSR.
 This work-out agreement is the PHA's written notification to you of this noncompliance.

-Our records show that for the most recent lease term you were required to perform \\\\\\hours of CSSR activities.
-However, there were \\\\\\hours of verified CSSR activities.
-Therefore, you are in noncompliance for \\\\\\hours.

-(insert name of PHA) will not renew the lease at the end of the current 12-month lease term unless the head of household and noncompliant adult sign a written work-out agreement with \\\\\\ (insert name of PHA) or the family provides written assurance that is satisfactory to \\\\\\ (insert name of PHA) explaining that the noncompliant adult no longer resides in the unit.
+Our records show that for the most recent lease term you were required to perform hours of CSSR activities.
+However, there were hours rs of verified CSSR activities.
+Therefore, you are in noncompliance for hours. (insert name of PHA) will not renew the lease at the end of the current 12 2-month lease term unless the head of household and noncompliant adult sign a written work-out agreement with (insert name of PHA) or the family provides written assurance that is satisfactory to (insert name of PHA) explaining that the noncompliant adult no longer resides in the unit.
 The regulations require that the work-out agreement include the means through which a noncompliant family member will comply with the CSSR requirement.
 [24 CFR 960.607(c), Notice PIH 2015-12].
-The terms of the CSSR work-out agreement are on the reverse side of this page.
+The terms of the CSSR works -out agreement are on the reverse side of this page